bruxelles86/project-vicentito/README.md

 To navigate through the data, my '[ListBuilder](https://github.com/bruxelles86/project-vicentito/blob/master/src/ListBuilder.js)' object uses the `xml2js` library, returning an array of the names from the XML it is passed.

 At this stage, I was passing my Scraper the ListBuilder's 'listNames' function as a callback, in order to get the latter to run after the HTTP response data had arrived.
 This didn't feel too clever, and the idea of sequencing a long chain of callback functions began to look increasingly horrific.
 I had a dull idea that promises were the solution - I had used those emitted by Node's http.get function, but had never written my own.
-After a lot of reading, video-watching and experimenting, I hit on a solution that would run both API queries in parallel and (using Promise.all), after *both* have succeeded, run a series of functions with the resulting data.
+After a lot of reading, video-watching and experimenting, I hit on a solution that would run both API queries in parallel and (using Promise.all), and, after *both* had succeeded, run a series of functions with the resulting data.
 Perfect, et voila, my list appeared!

 Known issues
 -------------